 KU is famous for its graduation walk down the hill.
-But the day before that happens, The William Allen White School of Journalism and Mass Communications invites its graduates to attend its Spring 2017 Graduate Recognition Ceremony and Reception at 8 a.m. on Saturday, May 13, 2017, at the Lied Center.
-Family and friends who are unable to attend can watch the ceremony live-streamed here:http://journalism.ku.edu/live/events
+But the day before that happens, the William Allen White School of Journalism and Mass Communications invites its graduates to attend its J-School Recognition Ceremony on May 14, 2022, at 8:30 a.m. at the Lied Center.
+Neither KU nor the J-School have a ceremony at the end of the fall semester, so the ceremony is also for students who earned their degree in Fall 2021.

-We will invite all undergraduate and master's students who graduated from KU's School of Journalism and Mass Communications in December 2016 or who will graduate in May 2017, August 2017 and December 2017 to join us and be recognized.
-The School is proud of its many smart, ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
+The school is proud of its many ambitious and creative graduates and sets this time aside to recognize each one on stage at the Lied Center.
 All graduates will be asked to walk across the stage in the appropriate caps and gowns so we can recognize you and honor you with a special keepsake.
-And once that is done, the School invites all graduates and guests to a picnic after-party on the Stauffer-Flint Lawn.
+And once that is done, the school invites all graduates and guests to a picnic after-party on the Stauffer-Flint Hall lawn.
+If you or your guests have requests for disability accommodations, please email email@example.com.
+(Please send the request at least two weeks before the event so that we have time to arrange the accommodations.)

 Here's what you need to do to prepare: